Planning a California Spring River Rafting TripPosted February 16, 2023 by Lenka Bostian

 The calm before the storm

 Not counting the roar of the rapids, springtime is one of the most peaceful times one can enjoy the river and the neighboring communities.
 With the high travel season still a few months away, everything is far less busy than during the summer.
 The roads, campgrounds, local lodging and eateries, nearby sights, as well as the river itself!
 Our river guides are delighted to be back on the job, rested and refreshed.
 They are ready to introduce novice rafters to the joys of California spring river rafting and give a warm welcome back to familiar faces.
 Do not wait too long to experience this serenity before it turns into the high energy of summertime.

 Name that wildflower, spot that duckling

-As winter gives way to spring, the river canyons turn green and colorful with wildflowers you would never see later in the year when the hills of California are golden with tall dry grass.
-The spring bloom timing varies by river and year, but no matter where and when in spring you come rafting, the river canyons will have a revived feel that is not meant to last only a short time.
+As winter gives way to spring, the river canyons turn green and colorful with wildflowers.
+You won’t get to see these later in the year when the hills of California are golden with tall dry grass.
+Your best chance to view the hillsides blanketed in poppies is in Early Spring, though the timing of the spring bloom varies by river and year.
+As spring progresses, deciduous trees and bushes growing along the river banks introduce new shades of green to the picture.
+No matter where and when in spring you come rafting, the river canyons will have a revived feel that is meant to last only a short time.

 If heat is not your thing

 We recommend staying as flexible as possible and listening to the advice of our California Rafting Consultants.
-If we can’t get you rafting on the river you want and when you want, we provide alternatives for the “next best thing”, which is something we are able to do thanks to our large permits on 10 California rivers.
+If we can’t get you rafting on the river you want and when you want, we provide alternatives for the “next best thing”.
+It is something we are able to do thanks to our large permits on 10 California rivers.
 Our goal is to provide you with an awesome rafting experience no matter what.